 Can you quit your job without notice in New Jersey?

-New Jersey is an “at-will” employment state, meaning you can be terminated at any time and without notice for any reason that isn’t discriminatory.
+New Jersey is an “at-will” employment state, meaning you can be terminated at any time and without notice for any reason that isn't discriminatory.
 But being “at-will” means the policy works in both directions.
-This means employees can also to quit their job for almost any reason without giving advance notice.
+This means employees can also quit their job for almost any reason without giving advance notice.

 Is it illegal not to pay overtime in New Jersey?

-The New Jersey State Wage and Hour Law requires the payment of time and one half per hour for actual hours worked in excess of 40 hours, with certain exemptions.
+The New Jersey State Wage and Hour Law requires the payment of time and one-half per hour for actual hours worked in excess of 40 hours, with certain exemptions.

 Do I have to offer health insurance in New Jersey?

-Small to medium-sized employers don’t need to offer health insurance at their organization.
+Many small employers don't need to offer health insurance at their organization.
 However, the federal government requires organizations with 50 or more full-time equivalent employees to provide health insurance that meets minimum essential coverage (MEC).

 Looking to enhance your benefits package?